Thegrideon Software. One less reason to worry.

 "PROJECT" stream is well documented in Microsoft [MS-OVBA].pdf file and it is easy to see how a single replaced char in ProjectId can lead to failure to decrypt Project parameters and into "Project is Unviewable" state.

-"PROJECT" streams corruptions like this were abused over the years as anti-preview or debug methods.
+"PROJECT" streams corruptions like this were abused over the years as "anti-preview / anti-debug" methods.
 In reality source code is still available and corrupted "PROJECT" stream causes chain of exceptions inside VBA-enabled application that can lead to unpredictable or malicious behavior and can change unexpectedly from version to version.

 Hidden Modules